-The time between a person’s arrest and court date is critical for providing services to defendants and enhancing public safety.
-A new video featuring responses from 256 defendants across 10 Indiana jurisdictions explores the needs, risks, and services most critical during the pretrial period.
+The time between a person’s arrest and court date is critical for providing services and enhancing public safety.
+A new 5-minute video featuring responses from 256 defendants across 10 Indiana jurisdictions explores the needs, risks, and services most critical during the pretrial period.

-This video and the accompanying study offer valuable insights for policymakers and criminal justice professionals.
-By implementing defendant-requested resources—such as service referrals, job and housing assistance, court reminders, and flexible childcare options—communities can enhance public safety and reduce deeper involvement in the criminal justice system.
+This video and the accompanying study offer valuable insights for policymakers and criminal legal professionals.
+By implementing defendant-requested resources—such as service referrals, job and housing assistance, court reminders, and flexible childcare options—communities can enhance public safety and reduce deeper involvement in the criminal legal system.

 To delve deeper into these findings, watch the full video or explore key takeaways in eight shorts on the Policy Research YouTube channel.
 These insights are a valuable tool to shape effective pretrial policies.